O’Reilly Style Guide and Word List

 Generative AI

-Display text generated by artificial intelligence in blockquotes.
+Display "conversational" text generated in an AI chatbot environment in blockquotes.
 To separate a prompt from a response, showing who “said” what, use italics:

 Prompt: Can you write some text?